petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 ### Activate Prc Service

-This request can be a long running task so the API do it in async way.
+This request can be a long running task so the API do it in an async way.
 Therefore the response is a Process.

 *Example REQUEST*
 > [POST /api/Services/Prc/`GUID or Alias`/Activate](#operation--api-Services-Prc-Activate-post)